-Why do you some divers get headaches after scuba diving.
-These headaches that occur after scuba diving are not usually serious, in most cases as it can simply be caused by the stress and excitement of going scuba diving.
+Why do some divers get headaches after scuba diving?
+These headaches that occur after scuba diving are not usually serious, in most cases as they can simply be caused by the stress and excitement of going scuba diving.

-There are a lot of aspects to scuba diving that can exacerbate or even cause the most common types of headaches from a tension headache to exertion headaches.
+There are a lot of aspects to scuba diving that can exacerbate or even cause the most common types of headaches from tension headaches to exertion headaches.
 In rare cases, the pain can indicate something more serious, like decompression sickness or carbon monoxide poisoning.

 Fortunately, safety precautions make those more serious conditions highly unlikely and they are easily identifiable by their accompanying symptoms.